To follow this guide, install MindsDB locally via Docker or PyPI.

 The gui parameter controls the behavior of the MindsDB graphical user interface (GUI) updates.

 The autoupdate parameter defines whether MindsDB automatically checks for and updates the GUI to the latest version when the application starts.
-If set to True, MindsDB will attempt to fetch the latest available version of the GUI.
+If set to true, MindsDB will attempt to fetch the latest available version of the GUI.
 If set to False, MindsDB will not try to update the GUI on startup.

 "api": {